 We believe that the local church is an organized body of believers in Christ who statedly assemble to worship God and who sustain the ordinances of the Gospel.
 The local church does not exist in isolation; rather, those churches who believe and practice the Original Free Will Baptist faith and order join together to form a denominational church.
 Neither the local church nor the denominational church exists independent of the other.

 We believe these are the Old and the New Testaments, that they were written by holy men, inspired by the Holy Spirit, and are God’s revealed word to man.
 We believe that they are a sufficient and infallibly true rule and guide to salvation and all Christian worship and service.

 Article 9.
 Doctrine of Salvation

 We believe that salvation is the restoration of man to his right relationship with God.

-General Provision: We believe in the doctrine of General provision made of God in Christ, for the benefit of all mankind who repents and believes the Gospel.
+General Provision: We believe in the doctrine of General Provision made of God in Christ, for the benefit of all mankind who repents and believes the Gospel.

-We believe that God is not willing that any should perish, but that all should come to repentance and he knowledge of the truth, that they might be saved; for which end Christ hath commanded the Gospel to be preached among all nations and to every creature.
+We believe that God is not willing that any should perish, but that all should come to repentance and the knowledge of the truth, that they might be saved; for which end Christ hath commanded the Gospel to be preached among all nations and to every creature.